-UK army deployed to get doctors to work in severe weather
+Europe weather: UK army sent out; Dutch ice skate on canals

-LONDON (AP) - Britain’s military was deployed to central and western England on Friday to help get hospital employees to work and to assist police in rescuing people from snowbound vehicles as unusually cold weather gripped the United Kingdom.
+LONDON (AP) - As unusually cold weather gripped Europe, Britain’s military was sent out Friday to central and western England to get hospital employees to work and help police rescue people from snowbound vehicles.

-The big freeze caused travel chaos throughout the country with hundreds of flights cancelled at Heathrow Arport, Europe’s largest air hub.
-Trains broke down, stranding some passengers in frosty conditions for hours.
+Nicknamed “The Beast from the East,” the cold front caused travel chaos, with hundreds of flights cancelled in the United Kingdom, Ireland and Switzerland.
+Trains broke down.
+Motorists found themselves stuck on highways and trapped in frosty conditions for hours.

-“This is particularly unusual weather,” Transport Secretary Chris Grayling said.
+“This is particularly unusual weather,” British Transport Secretary Chris Grayling said.
 “It’s something that happens very rarely in this country.”

-One police force in Scotland tweeted a picture of a patrol car beside a snowdrift almost as high as the vehicle to show drivers why they should stay home.
-“PLEASE AVOID THIS AREA,” the post said.

-The army sent 20 troops and 10 four-wheel drive vehicles to Shropshire, the county south of Liverpool, and the Royal Marines sent resources to Devon and Cornwall on the southwest coast after police asked for help.
-More troops were at the ready.

-“There are three U.K. standby battalions held at high readiness to respond to U.K. contingencies and emergencies, including support to local authorities,” the Ministry of Defense said in a statement.
-“We have the right people with the right training to respond to a range of contingencies.”

-One train traveling from London’s Waterloo Station to Weymouth ground to a halt outside New Milton, stranding motorists for hours.
-Thousands of homes are without electricity as temperatures remain below freezing, with bitter winds.
+Up to a meter (three feet) of snow was reported in eastern Ireland, and travelers were stranded south and west of the capital, Dublin.

+The big chill also froze canals in the Dutch capital, Amsterdam.
+Ice on the historic Prinsengracht canal was thick enough for residents to lace up their skates and glide across its frozen surface.
+Tourists without skates slid across the ice, taking selfies.

+“It’s just cool.
+You can go fast and you see the world from a slightly different perspective,” said skater Noldus Reijnders.

-Heathrow Airport tweeted Friday that it was working with airlines to consolidate the flight schedule “to provide more certainty around departing flights,” as extreme winter conditions were expected across the U.K. and Europe.
+Heathrow Airport tweeted Friday that it was working with airlines to consolidate the flight schedule “to provide more certainty around departing flights,” amid the extreme winter conditions across the U.K. and Europe.
 More than 350 flights were cancelled.
 Gatwick, London City, Edinburgh and Glasgow airports also reported cancellations.

 Other European airports closed down entirely.
-Authorities at Geneva’s airport have suspended air traffic for a second straight day amid heavy snowfall.
+Authorities at Geneva’s airport suspended air traffic for a second straight day amid heavy snowfall.
+By early afternoon, flights had resumed.

-The airport says on its website that departing and arriving flights have been barred until further notice “because of the prevailing weather conditions.”
-It advised passengers to contact their airlines to find out if their flights were still scheduled for departure.

 Around 340 flights were cancelled at Ireland’s Dublin Airport, which posted images of swirling snow together with the hashtag “BeastFromTheEast.”
 It doesn’t plan to open until Saturday.